Republicans begin to join impeachment push

 Cheney said that in light of Wednesday’s violence, impeachment was a “vote of conscience” for lawmakers rather than a matter of party discipline.

-Other GOP leaders, including McCarthy and Minority Whip Steve Scalise (R-La.), have urged lawmakers to oppose impeachment, calling it needlessly divisive.
+Other GOP leaders, including McCarthy and Minority Whip Steve Scalise (La.), have urged lawmakers to oppose impeachment, calling it needlessly divisive.
 And Trump’s defenders in Congress signaled that they would not stand idly by.

 Jordan, who promulgated conspiracy theories about election fraud and attended a “Stop the Steal” rally after the election, accused Democrats of a “double standard” since they had raised objections to the electoral votes of previous Republican presidents, including Trump and George W. Bush.